winf-hsos/datamanagement/data-management-challenges/challenge-3/README.md

 > **HINT 1**: There are at least 3 distinct problems to mention here.
 Come up with and describe solutions to solve these problems.
 You don't have to implement them.

-## 3.10 - Filter common English stop words to increase the result
+## 3.10 - Filter common English stop words to increase the result!

 Download [this file](https://s3.amazonaws.com/nicolas.meseth/amazon_reviews/words.zip) containing a `.csv` file with common English stop words.